timramsier/daily-tip/.github/GIST_SETUP.md

 4. Value: Paste your personal access token
 5. Click "Add secret"

-### 3. (Optional) Pin to a Specific Gist
+### 3. Automatic Gist Management

-After the first run, the workflow will create a new gist.
-If you want subsequent runs to update the same gist instead of creating new ones:

-1. Check the workflow run output for the Gist ID
-2. Go to repository Settings → Secrets and variables → Actions
-3. Click "New repository secret"
-4. Name: `GIST_ID`
-5. Value: The gist ID from the workflow output
-6. Click "Add secret"
+The workflow automatically finds and updates a gist named "daily-tip".
+On the first run, it creates a new gist with this name.
+On subsequent runs, it finds and updates the same gist automatically - no need to configure a `GIST_ID` secret!

 ## Usage